 Tip 1: Any FX chain can be copied from one media item to another by dragging and dropping the FX from the first item's FX chain to the second item.
-An entire chain can be copied by dragging and dropping the item's FX button.
+Drag and drop the item FX button itself to copy the entire chain.

-Tip 2: Envelopes can then be copied from one media item to another by dragging and dropping the envelopes button.
+Tip 2: Envelopes can then be copied between media items by dragging and dropping the envelopes button.

-Tip 3: The action Envelopes: View envelopes for last
+Tip 3: The action Envelopes: View envelopes for last touched track/item will open the track's or item's envelopes window.
+You can then add or remove envelopes to or from that track or item

-touched track/item will open the envelopes window for that track or item (depending on what was last touched).
-This is a "one stop shop" where you can add or remove envelopes, including FX parameter envelopes, to that track or item as you wish.
-This action can be assigned a keyboard shortcut and/or added to a toolbar.
+18.33 Automation with Hardware Output Sends

-18.36 Automation with Hardware Output Sends
+If using hardware output sends with any of your tracks you will find that you can automate the Volume, Pan and

-If using hardware output sends with any of your tracks you will find that you can automate the Volume, Pan and Mute parameters for these sends.
+Mute parameters for these sends.
 These items will appear in the track's envelopes window as shown on the right.